NaomiEX/Vendr/README.md

 ### Getting access to the app

 [Click on this link](https://expo.io/@michelle_adeline/Vendr) and select Open project using Expo (on your mobile device), which will automatically open Expo and launch the app.
+Alternatively, Expo gives you the option to open the app by scanning its QR Code which can be found on the website.

+### Having trouble accessing the app?

+Vendr may take a bit of time to load so you may see the splash screen for ~5 seconds (your mileage may vary).
+If it takes too long to load or shows an error, close Expo and try again.
+If the app is very laggy for some reason close the app and try again.
+If you are still unable to use the app contact me at: michelle.adeline.25@gmail.com

 <br />